excellalabs/docker-workshop-2/README.md

     1. Clean up, `kubectl delete deploy/elastic`

 //todo: what do you do next when deployed?
 Monitoring, logging management?
+Logging is delegated to the container engine

+Metrics are typically handled with Prometheus

+#### Next steps to production...

+* set up automated builds of container images from the code repo
+* set up a CI pipeline using these container images
+* set up a CD pipeline (for staging/QA) using these images

 ### What is Kubernetes?